-Pro tip: You can also simply use your grill as a warmer while other things are cooking so nothing is served cold, did you know that?
+Pro tip: Use your grill as a warmer while other things are cooking so nothing is served cold.

 How to Make Smoked Sausage & Cornbread Stuffing

 - Start with bulk sausage, about one pound, and break it up into about quarter size pieces and place on a baking sheet.
-Place on your smoker, set to 225, and cook about 60 minutes, until the pieces are cooked through.
+Place on your smoker, preheated to 225 degrees Fahrenheit, and cook up to 60 minutes, until the pieces are cooked through.

-- Next caramelize your onions, then mix everything together, and place into a cast iron pan.
-Jack up your smoker temp to around 375 and place your sausage stuffing into the smoker for about 30 minutes or until it looks crispy and cooked through.
+- Next caramelize your onions, then mix the remaining ingredients together, and then place into a cast iron pan.
+Jack up your smoker temp to around 375 degrees (F) and place your sausage stuffing into the smoker for about 30 minutes or until it looks crispy and cooked through.
+You can also finish cooking in your oven at the same temperature and time (375 degrees for 30 minutes).

 Boom.
 That’s it.